-The Element ID field is defined in Element IDs.
+The Element ID field is set to the value for the Quiet Channel element specified in Element IDs.

-The Length field specifies the number of octets in the element following the Length field.
+The length of the element is variable; the Length field is set accordingly (minimum 1).

 The AP Quiet Mode field specifies STA behavior during the quiet intervals.
-When communications to the AP are allowed within the primary 80 MHz channel of the BSS, then the AP Quiet Mode field is set to 1.
-Otherwise, the AP Quiet Mode field is set to 0.
+When communications to the AP are allowed within the primary 80 MHz channel of the BSS, then the AP Quiet Mode field is set to 1; otherwise it is set to 0.

-If the AP Quiet Mode field is 1, then the Quiet Count field, Quiet Period field, Quiet Duration field and Quiet Offset field are present in the Quiet Channel element; otherwise these fields are not present in the Quiet Channel element.
+If the AP Quiet Mode field is 1, then the Quiet Count field, Quiet Period field, Quiet Duration field and Quiet Offset field are present in the Quiet Channel element; otherwise they are not.

 The Quiet Count field, Quiet Period field, Quiet Duration field and Quiet Offset field have the same definition as described in 8.4.2.25 (Quiet element).